Bike Accident Lawyer

 Space Provided To Passing Vehicles

 Motor vehicles are required to provide a three-foot space while they are passing.
-However, it is not easy to be accurate in recreating an incident.
-This situation is further made difficult when it comes to trucks, buses, and SUVs.
+However, it takes work to be accurate in recreating an incident.
+This situation is further made difficult regarding trucks, buses, and SUVs.
 Motor vehicles should avoid passing cyclists using the road unless it is already safe.
-Motorists should slow down and wait for a good opportunity to pass, and cyclists are not required to allow the motorist to pass except on the far right lane.
+Motorists should slow down and wait for an excellent opportunity to pass, and cyclists are not required to allow the motorist to pass except on the far right lane.

-The width of the bicycle and traffic lane should be measured if the vehicle that hit the cyclist is wider than a standard vehicle.
-The cyclist can have an advantage in the claim if the extra width of the vehicle makes passing safely a difficult thing to do.
+The width of the bicycle and traffic lane should be measured if the vehicle that hit the cyclist is larger than a standard vehicle.
+The cyclist can have an advantage in the claim if the extra width of the car makes passing safely problematic.

 Right-of-Way Right Turn

-A car turning right is among the most common type of accidents involving cyclists.
-Cars may slow down while making a right turn into the path of a cyclist or simply turn right without seeing the cyclist.
+A car turning right is among the most common accidents involving cyclists.
+Cars may slow down while making a right turn into the path of a cyclist or turn right without seeing the cyclist.
 The motorist is at fault in these instances since the vehicle can only turn when it is already safe to do so.
-The side-of-the-road rule gives cyclists the privilege to continue driving through intersections without stopping for right-turning motorists.
+The side-of-the-road rule allows cyclists to continue driving through intersections without stopping for right-turning motorists.

 Bicyclist Hit By Car in St. Louis

-So what should you do if you get hit by a car while you’re riding your bike in St. Louis?
-Take the following steps, and work with an experienced St. Louis bike accident lawyer to make sure you get the compensation you deserve.
+So what should you do if you get hit by a car while riding your bike in St. Louis?
+Take the following steps, and work with an experienced St. Louis bike accident lawyer to ensure you get the compensation you deserve.

 1. Call 911 To Get Police & EMS At The Scene Immediately

-If you’re able to, you should call 911 to get emergency medical treatment and to get the police to the scene of the accident right away.
+If you can, you should call 911 to get emergency medical treatment and to get the police to the scene of the accident right away.
 Otherwise, a witness should call 911.
-Bike accidents with cars almost always result in major injuries, so you may need to get treatment from EMS, and the police should come to the scene to document the crash site.
+Bike accidents with cars almost always result in significant injuries, so you may need to get treatment from EMS, and the police should come to the scene to document the crash site.

 2. Get Contact Information From Witnesses

 If possible, get contact information from witnesses.
-If you are injured and can’t do this, ask someone to do it for you.
-Drivers will often try to make crashes with bikes seem like the cyclist’s fault, so it’s important that you have multiple people who can back up your version of events, particularly if you want to pursue damages.
+If you are injured and can’t do this, ask someone to do it.
+Drivers will often try to make crashes with bikes seem like the cyclist’s fault, so you must have multiple people who can back up your version of events, particularly if you want to pursue damages.

 3. Take Photos Of The Scene, If Possible

-Taking photos of your bike, your injuries, the car that hit you, its license plate, and other such things can help you document the crash and build a stronger case.
-Again, if you’re seriously injured, you can ask a witness to do this for you.
-The police should also do this, but it’s helpful to have your own documentation, too.
+Taking photos of your bike, your injuries, the car that hit you, its license plate, and other things can help you document the crash and build a stronger case.
+Again, if you’re seriously injured, you can ask a witness to do this.
+The police should also do this, but having your own documentation is helpful, too.

 4. Tell Your Version Of Events & Get A Copy Of The Incident Report

-You will be interviewed by the police to learn what happened.
-Make sure you are clear about what happened, and about what laws the driver violated when you were hit.
+The police will interview you to learn what happened.
+Ensure you are clear about what happened and the laws the driver violated when you were hit.

-You should get some information from the police after the incident, like a case number.
-Contact the police to get a copy of the incident report, and make sure it’s accurate.
+You should get information from the police after the incident, like a case number.
+Contact the police to get a copy of the incident report and ensure it’s accurate.
 If there are mistakes or the report is inaccurate, you can contact the police to correct these problems – particularly if you have evidence that contradicts the claims of the police.

 You should always speak with a bike accident lawyer if you plan to file a claim with the driver’s insurance company – or pursue further damages for personal injury.
-A lawyer will help you build the best possible case, and avoid common mistakes throughout the legal process.
+A lawyer will help you build the best case and avoid common mistakes throughout the legal process.

 Free Consultation with a St. Louis Car Accident Lawyer